Last updated on August 11th, 2018

-Rebuildable Atomizer (RBA) – Advanced atomizers that include RTAs, RDAs, and RDTAs.
+Rebuildable Atomizer (RBA) – This stands for ReBuildable Atomizers.
+Advanced atomizers including RTAs and RDAs, are types of RBA’s.
 They vary in design since they are “rebuilt” by vapers from raw parts.
 Typically the atomizer has a rebuildable base.
-Some have fabric wicks, others mesh or kanthal.
+Some have fabric wicks, others have mesh or kanthal.
 Rebuildable atomizers are meant to save on cost.
 Parts are becoming more readily available from e-cigarette companies such as Mt.
 Baker Vapor and discount vape company DirectVapor.

-Rebuildable Dripping Atomizer (RDA) – This is a MOD vaporizer that that does not have a traditional tank.
-The RDA lets you add drops of e-liquid directly onto your atomizer as you vape.
+Rebuildable Dripping Atomizer (RDA) – The RDA lets you add drops of e-liquid directly onto your atomizer as you vape.
 This is called “dripping”.
 The downside is that vapers have to carry a bottle of e-liquid around with them and dripping can get messy.
 Using a squonk box MOD solves this problem.

 Rebuildable Dripping Tank Atomizer (RDTA) – Combine the features of an RBA and an RDA and you’ll get this advanced vaporizer.

 Salt E Liquids – Salt based nicotine e-liquid is becoming more popular with the growth of pod-style vape pens like JUUL.
 Salt based nicotine is not derived from tobacco leaves but carries a cleaner taste and a higher dosage of nicotine.
 Salt E Liquids should never be used in sub-ohm tanks or any dripper styled vape system.

 Second Generation E-Cigarette – Any Personal Vaporizer, APV that is not a cigalike.